codefellows/seattle-ops-301d8/class-07/lab/README.md

 ## Prerequisites

-- A pfSense VM, free from configuration settings from previous labs
+- A pfSense VM in VirtualBox, free from configuration settings from previous labs
--
+- A user endpoint VM in VirtualBox (any existing Windows 10 or Linux VM)

 ## Objectives